Why F.Y.E. Motorsports Was

 Stepan travels from his St. Cloud,

-the action at the Central Arizona Raceway in Casa Grande, AZ for the
+the action at the Tucson International Raceway in Tucson, AZ (formerly at the Central Arizona Raceway in Casa Grande, AZ) for the

 annual Wild West Shootout Late Model & Modified Series, held during the

-second week of Jnauary in sunny Arizona, the annual West Coast Modified
+second week of January in sunny Arizona and the annual West Hurst Memorial Modified

-event, which is held Thanksgiving weekend in the desert as well.
+event, which is held Halloween weekend in the desert as well.

 Stepan also travels to Las Cruces, New